 Bringing the scenario to life

 It may seem like a matter of preference, but point of view (POV) can influence how learners relate to the story you’re telling.
 Deciding how to write a scenario includes choosing between the second-person (putting the learner into the scenario: “You are a housekeeper …”) and third-person (positioning the learner as an observer of the scenario: “Evan is a housekeeper …”) POV.

 Consider to what degree the learner will see themselves in the scenario.
 Second-person POV is a good choice when you’re fairly confident that the learners will actually identify with the scenario.
 Otherwise, this could cause a sense of dissonance (“I would never do that!”) that distracts learners.
 Third-person POV is a safer bet for situations where learners may not relate to the specifics of the content or your learner audience covers multiple roles.

 Choose your medium

-Engaging scenarios lead to better learning outcomes
+Create engaging scenarios for better learning outcomes

-There’s nothing worse than enduring a boring, irrelevant learning experience.
+There’s nothing worse than enduring a boring or irrelevant learning experience.
 With scenarios, learners get to take an active role in their learning and put their skills to the test in a relatable, low-risk environment.
 When done right, scenarios are a powerful tool for challenging learners and inspiring real-world change that they can put to use right away.